 Alpaca fibre is one of the most incredible natural fibres known – it is soft, durable and luxurious to wear.
 Guinness World Records announced in 2017 that alpaca was “the finest natural fibre in the world”.
 While it is not as familiar to consumers, increased awareness in the superior properties of alpaca fibre will help it grow.

-Alpaca fibre is a lot lighter than sheep wool but three times as warm.
+- Alpaca fibre is a lot lighter than sheep wool but three times warmer.
 Its overall quality and characteristics are superior to sheep and goats wool.

 - The highest resistance factors of all-natural fibres, this coupled with a very high tensile strength, makes alpaca extremely durable.
 However, this does not detract from the softness of alpaca.

 - Wrinkles minimally, so garments can be worn all day and will travel well.
 It has a beautiful drape and minimal static which decreases the “cling” of a garment.

 - Flame resistant and will not burn, hence the possibilities for children’s clothes and accessories as well as industrial applications.

 - Water repellent which allows alpaca outerwear to remain comfortable even if damp.

 - Moisture wicking properties which make it ideal for active wear garments, luxury socks, undergarments and extreme weather clothing.
 Alpaca fibre wicks perspiration away from the skin allowing for a longer and more comfortable wear.

 - Blends wonderfully with both natural and synthetic fibres, thus multiplying its usefulness in the textile world almost infinitely.

 - Non-irritating and hypoallergenic qualities of the fibre make alpaca a great choice for people who cannot wear other natural fibres close to their skin.